andreafabrizi/DNSProxy/README.md

 - HTTP browser cache preemption
 - will pluigin HTTP/2

+## Disclaimer
+WHEN FULL-ANONIMITY IS A CONCERN, make sure to host *nslookup.php* on a trustable server !

+To be clear, the PHP script DOES DO the underlying (infamously leaking) "system call", the "classic DNS request".
+Such system call relies on different mechanisms to resolve DNS, and in case of hosting providers, such mechanism are managed by the hosting provider.
+Hence, supposedly optimised for best speed and caching.
+Such system calls are therefore outside the control of DNSP as a software: all DNSP does is tunneling **and** avoids leakage of UDP queries.

+That said, you **MUST** use an external server that you trust and you can deploy stuff on !
+**Do not forget to ensure that 127.0.0.1 is your unique system resolver (/etc/resolv.conf)**.

+Beware, having the PHP script running on the same local machine (not using a remote webservice) makes no sense and WILL make ALL of your DNS queries leaking.
+Useful for TESTING purposes only !!

+To recap, in order to start resolving "anonymous DNS" over HTTP, all you need is:
+- a PHP-server hosting the *nslookup.php* resolver script
+- the C software, available in source or compiled (all libs linked within).

 ## Building

 Building is easy on Linux, Mac...
 On UNIX and Windows might be, didn't test much.